letelescope/ascom-flat-panel/README.md

 #### Pre-requisite

-The firmware needs to be uploaded using the Arduino IDE.
-[Arduino IDE setup section](#pre-requisites-1) of this documentation to set it.
+The firmware needs to be uploaded using Visual Studio Code/PlateformIO .
+[PlateformIO setup section](#pre-requisites-1) of this documentation to set it.

 #### Upload the firware

-1. Open the file [firmware source file](./firmware/fffpv1_firmware/fffpv1_firmware.ino) from the Arduino IDE.
+1. Open the [firmware project](./firmware/fff) from Visula Strudio Code/Plateform-IO.

 2. Connect the board via US.